nealrobbins/liferay-docs/discover/commerce/articles/05-shipping-methods/02-weight-shipping.markdown

 [Configuration](/web/liferay-emporio/documentation/-/knowledge_base/7-1/configuration#shipping)).
 First, however, you may need to create measurement units.

+@commerce@ uses a handful of commonly used measurement units--meters, millimeters, feet, inches, kilograms, grams,

 If you built your store using a site initializer, measurement units probably came prepackaged.
-However, you may need to make make changes if you
+However, you may need to make make changes if you want to change the primary unit, or use units are relatively obscure.